One Arrest

-"One Arrest" is the seventh episode of the first season of the HBO original series The Wire (2002-2008).
+"One Arrest" is the seventh episode of the first season of the American crime drama The Wire.
 The episode was written by Rafael Alvarez from a story by David Simon and Ed Burns and was directed by Joe Chappelle.
-It originally aired on July 14, 2002.
+It premiered on July 21, 2002, on HBO in the U.S. In this episode, Baltimore police detective Jimmy McNulty attempts to wiretap Barksdale Organization drug dealers, while being unknowingly undermined by commanding officer William Rawls.